 Seeing Montreal from a Scooter

-Goofy’s tour took us from Old Montreal along the canal to Marché Atwater and back up to downtown.
-He purposely avoids the “touristy” part of the Montreal and provides his guests a more authentic local experience.
+Goofy’s tour took us from Old Montreal along the canal to Marché Atwater and back to downtown.
+He purposely avoided the “touristy” part of Montreal and provided his guests with a more authentic local experience.

 Besides the scenery, Goofy took us to check out BOTA spa.
-It’s an old boat converted into sauna and spa, ultra cool.
+It’s an old boat converted into sauna and spa, which is ultra-cool.

 Goofy’s tour is super fun and we highly recommend it.
 The minimum age is 6 years and above to ride the scooter and most of the time we were on the pedestrian paths so it was pretty safe.